The Difficult Couple

 The Difficult Couple (难夫难妻 (Nànfū Nànqī)), also translated as Die for Marriage, is a 1913 Chinese film.
 It is known for being the earliest Chinese feature film.
 Although it had a dialogue of only a little more than 1,000 characters, it was the first Chinese film with a script.
 It is considered a lost film.

 Plot

-The story is mainly about a man and a woman whom previously never met each other, being forced to marry for the benefits of their families' relationships, despite their own personal aspirations.
+The story unfolds in an ancient Chinese village where a young couple resides amidst poverty.
+They lean on each other for support, but their marriage faces severe challenges due to the hardships of life and external pressures.

+The husband, a diligent farmer, struggles against natural disasters and other uncontrollable factors, making their lives exceedingly difficult.
+His wife, a kind and resilient woman, silently supports him at home, striving to sustain the family's livelihood.

+However, as the pressures of life mount, conflicts between the couple begin to surface.
+They grapple with the hardships of life and societal pressures, leading to tension and crisis in their marriage.
+Ultimately, amidst various trials and tribulations, the film delves into how this couple navigates and resolves their predicament.